 2. Bat Attack

 For this Dollar Tree Halloween DIY you'll need scissors and a black piece of posterboard.
-If you want, you can google a bat stencil too or you can freehand it.
+You can freehand the bats or you can click here to download my Halloween Printables which include several bats you can use as a stencil for this too!
 Basically all you're going to do is trace/draw some bats of whatever size all over your poster board and cut them out.

 These little guys can then be taped up around your wall (I like them around our fireplace and TV), all the way up onto your ceiling or wherever suits you to create the effect of a bat attack!